MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-windows.md

 ## Deconstruct the code

-This optional last section describes each part of main.cpp in detail.
+This optional last section describes each part of ConsoleApplication1.cpp in detail.
 - Includes
   - The PlayFab includes get you access to the the Client APIs.
-In this example, unistd.h is only used for sleep()
+In this example, Windows.h is only used for Sleep()

 - using namespaces
   - PlayFab and PlayFab::ClientModels.
 The first is for API methods and general PlayFab usage, and the latter is for the objects sent to and received by Client API calls

 - OnLoginSuccess, OnLoginFailure are callback functions asynchronously invoked by PlayFabClientAPI.LoginWithCustomID
 - main()
-  - PlayFabSettings::titleId = "144";
+  - PlayFabSettings::titleId = WidenString("144");
     - Every PlayFab developer creates a title in Game Manager.
 When you publish your game, you must code that titleId into your game.
 This lets the client know how to access the correct data within PlayFab.
 For most users, just consider it a mandatory step that makes PlayFab work

   - LoginWithCustomIDRequest request; (and field initialization)